Gas Stokers' strike

-Gas Stokers' strike of 1872 was a serious political disturbance in the industrial south-eastern districts of Victorian London involving Trade Unionists, striking to assert their rights.
+The Gas Stokers' strike of 1872 was a serious political disturbance in the industrial south-eastern districts of Victorian London involving trade unionists striking to assert their rights.
 The reaction of the radical Liberal ministry and the court case that preceded it proved a landmark in British industrial relations law.
 The shifting sands of the constitution and changing rights of workers informed the passage a decade later of Third Reform Act, enfranchising working-men for the first time.

 Even the most enlightened Manchester Liberal capitalists were hostile to trade unionists during the downturn of the early 1870s.
-Cabinet ministers William Harcourt, Forster, Hughes, and A. J. Mundella were major participants in legislation to reform trade unionism laws in 1873.
-In 1872 Henry James, the employment minister, drafted a new piece of trade union law.
+The cabinet ministers William Harcourt, Forster, Hughes, and A. J. Mundella were major participants in legislation to reform trade unionism laws in 1873.
+In 1872, Henry James, the employment minister, drafted a new piece of trade union law.